defuncart/non_steam_artwork/README.md

 ## Expected Behavior & Known Issues

-- Only tested on SteamOS, has not been tested on other linux distros.
+- Only tested on SteamOS, not expected to work on other linux distros.
 - On Steam OS, system light/dark mode seems to default to light.
 Flutter/Steam OS issue.
 - When there are multiple Steam user accounts, the first is selected.
 - Launcher icons can not be updated.